 Many electron microscopy instruments and techniques are availabe at CIME.
 They can be divided into three categories: scanning electron microscopy (SEM), transmission electron microscopy (TEM) and focused ion beam (FIB).
-The next two sections provide an introduction to TEM and SEM; information on TEM and SEM techniques can be accessed in the appropriate menus.
+The next three sections provide an introduction to TEM, SEM and FIB; information on SEM, TEM and FIB techniques can be accessed in the appropriate menus.

 Transmission electron microscopy (TEM) uses fast electrons to illuminate a sample.
 Assuming the sample is sufficiently thin (e.g. 10 – 100 nm thickness), the electrons transmit or penetrate through it.
 An electromagnetic lens (the objective lens) focuses these transmitted electrons, forming a projected image of the sample.
 Subsequent electromagnetic lenses magnify the image and project it on to a phosphorescent screen or recording device such as a CCD camera.
 Compared to light microscopy, the wavelength of the fast electrons is much smaller; for instance, l = 0.00251 nm for 200 keV electrons cf. 400–700 nm for visible light.
 Therefore a much higher resolution can be obtained compared to light microscopy.
 Unlike light microscopy, aberrations in the lenses essentially determine the resolution limit of imaging, to values significantly larger than the wavelength of the electrons.
 Obtainable resolutions for certain instruments in CIME are < 0.2–0.3 nm.